-Water resistant up to 660 ft.
-Customers love the shock-absorbent features of this watch.
-Stylish design and color combinations.
+Water-resistant up to 660 feet.
+Customers love the shock-absorbent features of this model.
+Features stylish design and color combinations.
 Extremely easy to set up and use.

 Price is higher than average.
 Some owners say the display has too many items, leaving a small clock area.

-Water resistant up to 660 feet.
-Customers appreciate being able to use this watch while performing rough activities.
-Good price point for solid performance.
+Water-resistant up to 660 feet.
+Customers appreciate being able to use this timepiece while performing rough activities.
+Comes at a good price point for solid performance.

 Wearing a fancy watch while running on the treadmill doesn’t quite make sense.
 A sports watch, however, is the perfect accessory for the occasion.
 If you work out and want a watch that looks great at the gym as well as with your casual outfits, a sports watch is an apt choice.
 Sports fitness wear is trendy right now, too, whether you’re at the gym or out socially.
 Once upon a time, you only saw fitness gear at the gym.
 Now, sports watches and other forms of athleisure are everywhere.

 Sports watches made specifically for men come in an array of options.
-Whether you’re shopping for someone else or yourself, this guide can help you navigate your choices.
 Do you want an analog sports watch or a digital sports watch?
 What band material do you prefer?
 What type of display would work best for you?